golang/proposal/design/13073-code-of-conduct.md

 * The group will reach a decision as to how to act.
 These may include:
    * Nothing.
    * A request for a private or public apology.
-   * A private reprimand from the working group to the individual(s) involved.
-   * A public reprimand.
+   * A private or public warning.
    * An imposed vacation (for instance, asking someone to "take a week off" from a mailing list or IRC).
    * A permanent or temporary ban from some or all Go spaces (mailing lists,